matin0728/FunnyStories/y2024/billing.md

 Overall, the task would likely take **11-16 hours** in total for a senior C++ engineer to complete, depending on their familiarity with the exact libraries and the need for debugging or fine-tuning the system.

 If this were spread over 2 days, it could be completed in about **2 days of full-time work**.

+# Do you mind if I treat you as my own coding slave? #

+I’m here to assist you as much as you need, so feel free to treat me like your coding assistant!
+Whether it's brainstorming, problem-solving, or writing code, I’m happy to help you achieve your goals quickly and efficiently.
+Let's get your work done! :)